An $O(n^3)$ time algorithm for the maximum-weight limited-capacity many-to-many matching: Preliminaries

-Now we review the basic Hungarian algorithm which computes a MWPBM in an undirected bipartite graph $G=(A \cup B, E)$ with $|A|=|B|=n$ (see Algorithm \ref{BasicHungarian}).
-In \cite{10}, Eiter and Mannila showed that the MWM in bipartite graphs, called MWBM problem, can be reduced to the MWPBM problem and solved using the Hungarian algorithm in $O(n^3)$ time.
+Now, we review the basic Hungarian algorithm which computes an MWPBM in an undirected bipartite graph $G=(A \cup B, E)$ with $\lvert A\rvert=\lvert B\rvert=n$ (see Algorithm \ref{BasicHungarian}).
+It has been shown that the maximum weight matching problem in bipartite graphs can be reduced to the MWPBM problem and solved using the Hungarian algorithm in $O(n^3)$ time \citep{Eiter}.
+Note that, for all the free vertices $v \in A$, the Hungarian algorithm builds an alternating tree rooted at $v$ to find an augmenting path.